Richard-codon/Syll2Cal/README.md

 - Bulk export functionality
 - Pre-filled event details and descriptions

+## Technical Implementation Choice: Why No LLM?

+### Regex-Based Parsing vs. Large Language Models

+This project uses traditional regex pattern matching and text processing algorithms rather than Large Language Models (LLMs) for PDF content extraction.
+This was an intentional technical decision based on several factors:

+**Reliability and Accuracy**

+- Regex patterns provide deterministic, predictable results for date extraction
+- LLMs can suffer from "AI hallucination" - generating plausible but incorrect dates that don't exist in the source document
+- Date parsing requires precision; a hallucinated exam date could cause a student to miss their actual exam

+**Performance and Efficiency**

+- Direct text processing is faster than LLM API calls
+- No external dependencies or API rate limits
+- Immediate response time for users

+**Cost and Scalability**

+- No ongoing API costs for LLM services (This will save LawBandit some costs)
+- Scales without per-request charges (Which I know we would keep Scaling up, without having to pay more charges)
+- Suitable for high-volume usage

+**Problem Appropriateness**

+- Date extraction is a pattern recognition task well-suited to regex
+- The challenge isn't understanding context, but identifying and parsing structured date formats
+- LLMs excel at language understanding, but this problem requires precise pattern matching

+**Data Privacy**

+- All processing happens locally without sending sensitive academic documents to third-party AI services (More concerned about security)
+- No risk of student data being processed by external LLM providers (Bringing my associates degree in cybersecurity into action)

+The effectiveness of this approach is demonstrated by the varying extraction results across different syllabi - the tool accurately reflects the amount of structured date information present in each document, rather than inferring or generating dates that may not exist.

 ## Performance

 - **Fast PDF Processing**: Optimized parsing for quick extraction